the erosive process that reduces the size of glaciers

 The big bang theory postulates that 10 to 20 billion years ago, all matter exploded from an infinitely compressed state.

-the total mass of living matter in a given unit area
+the total amount of living matter in a given unit area

 Alternative energy resources=All energy resources other than fossil fuels and nuclear fission; including solar energy; hydroelectric power; geothermal energy; wind energy; biomass energy; tidal, wave, and heat energy from the seas; and nuclear fusion.